stijn-dejongh/ars-rethorica/manuscript/book1chapter11.md

 and sleep are among pleasant things, because none of these is in any way compulsory.
 Everything of which we have in us the desire is pleasant, for desire is a longing for the pleasant.

 Now, of desires some are irrational, others rational.
-I call irrational all those that are not the result of anyNow, of desires some are irrational, others rational.
 I call irrational all those that are not the result of any assumption. [^^10_4] Such are all those which are called natural; for instance, those which come into existence through the body—such as the desire of food, thirst, hunger, the desire of such and such food in particular; the desires connected with taste, sexual pleasures, in a word, with touch, smell, hearing, and sight.
 I call those desires rational which are due to our being convinced; for there are many things which we desire to see or